pseeker33/lifestyle-store/README.md

 </p>

-Welcome to the GitHub repository for my modern e-commerce platform designed for selling accessories.
-Built with HTML, CSS, and vanilla JavaScript, this project provides an elegant and user-friendly shopping experience.
+Welcome to the GitHub repository for my modern, responsive e-commerce platform for branded accessories.
+It offers an elegant and user-friendly shopping experience, built with HTML, CSS, and vanilla JavaScript.

 ## Features Implemented